replicatedhq/troubleshoot.sh/docs/source/support-bundle/discover-cluster-specs.md

 > Introduced in Troubleshoot v0.47.0.

 Support Bundle and Redactor specs can be discovered in both Secrets and ConfigMaps using the `load-cluster-specs` flag with the `support-bundle` cli.
-This removes the need to specify every desired spec individually, and instead allows you to discover additional specs as runtime.
+This removes the need to specify every desired spec individually, and instead allows you to discover additional specs at runtime.

 As of Troubleshoot `v0.42.0` multiple specs can be specified on the command line.
 When you use the `load-cluster-specs` flag, all specs provided on the command line as well as those discovered in the cluster will be used.